mlevans0/overleaf-server-docs/docs/getting-started/software-requirements.md

-## Operating systems
+## Operating systems ##

 For the best experience when running Overleaf, we highly recommend using a **Debian-based** operating system, such as **Ubuntu**.
 This choice aligns with the software's development environment and is the preferred option among the majority of Overleaf users.

-We recommend a debian based operating system such as Ubuntu for running Overleaf, this is what the software has been developed using and most people use when running Overleaf.

 !!! danger "Important"

-    When utilizing {{versions['server-pro-short']}} with Sandbox Compiles, it's **important** to note that the application requires root access to the Docker Socket.
+    When utilizing {{versions['server-pro-short']}} with Sandbox Compiles, it's **important** to note that the application requires root access to the Docker socket.

-## The Overleaf Toolkit
+## The {{ versions['toolkit-full'] }} ##

-The Overleaf Toolkit depends on the following programs:
+The {{ versions['toolkit-short'] }} depends on the following programs:

 - bash
 - Docker

 `docker compose` is required and is generally installed with Docker.

-We recommend that you install the most recent version of docker that is available for your operating system.
+We recommend that you install the most recent version of Docker that is available for your operating system.

-Once docker is installed correctly, you should be able to run these commands without error:
+Once Docker is installed correctly, you should be able to run these commands without error:

 ```
-# Shows the installed docker version
+# Shows the installed Docker version
 $ docker --version

 Docker version 24.0.5, build ced0996

-# Shows the installed docker compose version
+# Shows the installed Docker compose version
 $ docker compose version

 Docker Compose version v2.20.2